About

 Geo-Environmental Engineer

 Georgia Kanellopoulou is a Geo-Environmental Engineer (Diploma from Technical University of Crete) and has completed two postgraduate studies in Environmental Engineering (TUC) and Environment and Sustainable Development (NTUA).
-Georgia has planned a great number of projects and services of special interest in tourism with expertise in geo-environmental and cultural routes, implemented in remote and rural areas.
-Additionally, she has led participatory workshops involving local communities in integrated local development strategies to deploy sustainable territorial planning projects like Ecomuseums and Geoparks.
+She has led a great number of participatory projects involving local communities in integrated sustainable development strategies and her work in Boulouki focuses on planning projects regarding geo-environmental and cultural heritage restoration and climate adaptation.

 Georgios Anastasiadis